0gw0/Safarizone-/README.md

-# Safarizone-
-website for safari zone found in Pokemon
+This is a recreation of a potential website that could be for the safari zone that one finds in Pokemon.